French protectorate in Morocco: Rif War

-Sultan Yusef's reign, from 1912 to 1927, was turbulent and marked with frequent uprisings against Spain and France.
+Sultan Yusef's reign, which lasted from 1912 to 1927, was turbulent and marked with frequent uprisings against Spain and France.
 The most serious of these was a Berber uprising in the Rif Mountains, led by Abd el-Krim, who managed to establish a republic in the Rif.
 Though this rebellion began in the Spanish-controlled area in the north, it reached the French-controlled area.
 A coalition of France and Spain finally defeated the rebels in 1925.
 To ensure their own safety, the French moved the court from Fez to Rabat, which has served as the capital ever since.

 Nationalist parties

 Amid the backlash against the Berber Decree of 16 May 1930, crowds gathered in protest and a national network was established to resist the legislation.
 Dr. Susan Gilson Miller cites this as the "seedbed out of which the embryonic nationalist movement emerged."
 In December 1934, a small group of nationalists, members of the newly formed Moroccan Action Committee (كتلة العمل الوطني, Comité d’Action Marocaine – CAM), proposed a Plan of Reforms (برنامج الإصلاحات المغربية) that called for a return to indirect rule as envisaged by the Treaty of Fes, admission of Moroccans to government positions, and establishment of representative councils.
-The moderate tactics used by the CAM to obtain consideration of reform – including petitions, newspaper editorials, and personal appeals to French.
+The moderate tactics used by the CAM to obtain consideration of reform included petitions, newspaper editorials, and personal appeals to French.

 World War II

 During World War II, the badly divided nationalist movement became more cohesive, and informed Moroccans dared to consider the real possibility of political change in the post-war era.
 The Moroccan Nationalist Movement (الحركة الوطنية المغربية) was emboldened by overtures made by Franklin D. Roosevelt and the United States during the 1943 Anfa Conference during World War II, expressing support for Moroccan independence after the war.
 Nationalist political parties based their arguments for Moroccan independence on such World War II declarations as the Atlantic Charter.

 However, the nationalists were disappointed in their belief that the Allied victory in Morocco would pave the way for independence.
 In January 1944, the Istiqlal Party, which subsequently provided most of the leadership for the nationalist movement, released a manifesto demanding full independence, national reunification, and a democratic constitution.
-Sultan Muhammad V had approved the manifesto before its submission to the French resident general Gabriel Puaux, who answered that no basic change in the protectorate status was being considered.
+Sultan Muhammad V approved the manifesto before its submission to the French resident general Gabriel Puaux, who answered that no basic change in the protectorate status was being considered.

 Struggle for independence

+The innovative fact about Moroccan nationalists is that they globalized the Moroccan question through transnational activism.
+This way they created a vibrant and wide global coalition of supporters who advocated their cause.
+This way they also managed to make their concerns global ones.
+Among their active international supporters was Robert E. Rodes who fought actively in the US Congress for gaining support for the Moroccan cause.

 In the late 1940s and early 1950s, with political and nonviolent efforts proving futile, the Moroccan struggle for independence became increasingly violent, with massacres, bombings, and riots, particularly in the urban and industrial center, Casablanca.